 - That means that you will treat others as gently as you’d like to be treated, watching your tone of voice and body language to ensure love is being shown.

 Such a walk shows Christ, the Head of the Church, that you are eager to maintain the UNiTY that strengthens the bond of peace.
 Such a walk is simply cooperating with the Spirit.

 Make every effort to keep the UNiTY.
 It’s worth the work (tweet this).
 And if you do it with the right motive, you will have the help of the Holy Spirit.

 Why should you put forth such effort?
 Because God’s Word just told you to do it.
 And when we “dwell together in unity” (Psalm 133:1), the Holy Spirit comes upon His people as “precious ointment.”

-Pastors, teachers, deacons, elders, and staff members regardless of a title should consider themselves as personally responsible to make every effort toward unity.
+Regardless of the title, pastors, teachers, deacons, elders, and staff members should consider themselves personally responsible for making every effort toward unity.
 Set the pace and lead by example.